Bouraq Indonesia Airlines

-Bouraq Indonesia Airlines, often shortened to Bouraq Airlines or just Bouraq, was an airline headquartered in Jakarta, Indonesia, which operated mostly domestic passenger flights out of its bases at Soekarno-Hatta International Airport and Sultan Aji Muhammad Sulaiman Airport.
+Bouraq Indonesia Airlines, branded sometimes as Bouraq Airlines or Bouraq, was an airline headquartered in Jakarta, Indonesia, which operated mostly domestic passenger flights out of its bases at Soekarno-Hatta International Airport and Sultan Aji Muhammad Sulaiman Airport.

 History

-Bouraq Airlines was established in 1970 as a privately owned company by Jarry Albert Sumendap, and it stayed in the possession of his family ever since.
+Bouraq Indonesia Airlines was established in 1970 as a privately owned company by Jarry Albert Sumendap, and it stayed in the possession of his family ever since.
 It was named for al-Buraq, a flying horse in Muslim tradition.
 Bali Air was another airline owned by Sumendap, which was co-operating with Bouraq.
 Initially the airline operated Douglas DC-3s.
 From 1973 the turboprop Hawker Siddeley HS 748 was introduced on Bouraq services.

 Both airlines were shut down in 2005 after prolonged financial problems.
 The last scheduled Bouraq flight took place in July 2005.
 The airline licence was later revoked in 2007.

 Destinations

 During the 1980s

 At that time, Bouraq Airlines offered scheduled flights to the following destinations: